Menace (Atlas Comics): Creative personnel

 The series' primary artist was Bill Everett, who in 1939 had created the aquatic antihero the Sub-Mariner and who was now an Atlas mainstay.
-For issues #1-6, he drew the covers and one story each, as well as drawing a story for #9 and the cover of #10.
-The Lee/Everett story "Zombie" in issue #5 (July 1953) introduced the Zombie, Simon Garth, in a seven-page, standalone story of a zombie outside New Orleans, Louisiana, and the ironic comeuppance visited upon his cruel master.
+For issues #1–6, he drew the covers and one story each, as well as drawing a story for No. 9 and the cover of No. 10.
+The Lee/Everett story "Zombie" in issue No. 5 (July 1953) introduced the Zombie, Simon Garth, in a seven-page, standalone story of a zombie outside New Orleans, Louisiana, and the ironic comeuppance visited upon his cruel master.
 The character was revived two decades later as the star of the black-and-white horror-comics magazine Tales of the Zombie (Aug.
-1973 - June 1974), published by the Marvel Comics imprint Curtis Magazines.
+1973 – June 1974), published by the Marvel Comics imprint Curtis Magazines.
 The character has continued to make appearances in Marvel comic books into the 2000s.

-Another character introduced in a standalone story that was revived decades later as a continuing character was an unnamed robot in the five-page story "I, the Robot", by an unknown writer and artist John Romita Sr., in issue #11 (May 1954).
-Rechristened the Human-Robot, the character appeared in a non-canonical, alternate-universe story in What If? #9 (June 1978), as part of a 1950s version of the later-created Marvel superhero team the Avengers.
+Another character introduced in a standalone story that was revived decades later as a continuing character was an unnamed robot in the five-page story "I, the Robot", by an unknown writer and artist John Romita Sr., in issue No. 11 (May 1954).
+Rechristened the Human-Robot, the character appeared in a non-canonical, alternate-universe story in What If?
+No. 9 (June 1978), as part of a 1950s version of the later-created Marvel superhero team the Avengers.
 The character next appeared in mainstream Marvel Universe continuity in the six-issue miniseries Agents of Atlas (Oct.
-2006 - March 2007) and the subsequent ongoing series Agents of Atlas vol. 2 (April 2009-on).
+2006 – March 2007) and the subsequent ongoing series Agents of Atlas vol. 2 (April 2009-on).
 Now dubbed M-11, the Human-Robot, it served as a member of a team of artificially or naturally long-lived 1950s superhumans gathered as the globetrotting adventurers the Agents of Atlas.

 Other series artists included George Tuska and other 1940s Golden Age of Comic Books veterans such as single-story contributors Fred Kida, Sheldon Moldoff, Bob Powell, and Syd Shores.
 Industry newcomers and future stars included Gene Colan, Russ Heath, Joe Maneely, John Romita Sr., and Joe Sinnott.
 Among other artist contributors were Tony DiPreta, Al Eadeh, John Forte, Jack Katz, Ed Winiarski, Seymour Moskowitz, Paul Reinman, Werner Roth, and Robert Q. Sale.
-The covers of issues #7-8 are tentatively credited to Golden Age great Carl Burgos.
+The covers of issues #7–8 are tentatively credited to Golden Age great Carl Burgos.
 Two standard databases credit the final issue's unsigned cover to artist Harry Anderson.